Tony-Hao/Valx/README.md

 ## Citation

 Tianyong Hao, Hongfang Liu, Chunhua Weng.
 Valx: A system for extracting and structuring numeric lab test comparison statements from text.
 Methods of Information in Medicine.
-Vol. 55: Issue 3, pp. 266-275, 2016 <a href=http://www.ncbi.nlm.nih.gov/pubmed/26940748 target=_blank>Pubmed</a>
+Vol. 55: Issue 3, pp. 266-275, 2016 <a href=http://www.ncbi.nlm.nih.gov/pubmed/26940748 target=_blank>on Pubmed</a>